emanuel-minetti/sudokuTS/README.md

 a fully functional solver, that is a solver that tries to solve a sudoku puzzle like a human would do it.
 The Solver is heavily based on the strategies described by Andrew Stuart in his [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
- Then a back tracer that finds every possible solution of a potential puzzle will be implemented.
+ Then a backtracker that finds every possible solution of a potential puzzle will be implemented.
 And eventually a generator of sudoku puzzles follows.
 The generator
 will be able to categorize puzzles in difficulty rates.